Ashanime/Ashanime-Web-App/README.md

 </a>

 ## Contributors ✨
-Thanks to the following people for making taking this app to new heights.
+Thanks to the following people for taking this app to new heights.

 [![](https://avatars.githubusercontent.com/u/96653465?s=50)](https://github.com/ahmedalashhab) [![](https://avatars.githubusercontent.com/u/5903821?s=50)](https://github.com/smashah)